Splitting of the Breast: Voice acting and soundtrack

 Megumi Ogata, Shinji's voice actress, stated that she felt pain recording "Splitting of the Breast".
-Yuko Miyamura, voice of Asuka, played unidentified background characters.
-The soundtrack, composed by Shiro Sagisu, has also been analyzed by anime critics.
+Yūko Miyamura, voice of Asuka, played unidentified background characters.
+The soundtrack, composed by Shirō Sagisu, has also been analyzed by anime critics.

-Miki Nagasawa, Kotono Mitsuishi, Yuko Miyamura, Koichi Nagano, Tetsuya Iwanaga, Takehito Koyasu, Megumi Hayashibara and Fumihiko Tachiki, members of the series' primary voice staff, voiced several unidentified background characters in "Splitting of the Breast".
-Megumi Ogata, Shinji's voice actor, stated she felt pain while recording the episode, saying "Anno is a sadist".
+Miki Nagasawa, Kotono Mitsuishi, Yūko Miyamura, Kōichi Nagano, Tetsuya Iwanaga, Takehito Koyasu, Megumi Hayashibara, and Fumihiko Tachiki, members of the series' primary voice staff, voiced several unidentified background characters in "Splitting of the Breast".
+Megumi Ogata, Shinji's voice actress, stated she felt pain while recording the episode, saying, "Anno is a sadist".

-Shiro Sagisu composed the original soundtrack for "Splitting of the Breast" and the remainder of the series.
+Shirō Sagisu composed the original soundtrack for "Splitting of the Breast" and the remainder of the series.
 The musical pieces "Misato", "Angel Attack", "Spending time in preparation", "Marking Time, Waiting for Death", "Borderline Case", and "Mother is the First Other" are used throughout the installment.
 "Borderline Case" and "Mother is the First Other" include a Bulgarian-style chorus that was created using a synthesizer.
-According to the official booklet of the album Refrain of Evangelion: "this song has a sense of uplifting warm feelings that represent a mother and a comfortable existence, but simultaneously it also brings out the realization of the independent entity of self".
-The piece "Marking Time, Waiting for Death" consists of two halves with different tones; the first has the "quiet tension" of a piano and the second has a music-like sound from a fierce battle scene.
+According to the official booklet of the album Refrain of Evangelion, "this song has a sense of uplifting warm feelings that represent a mother and a comfortable existence, but simultaneously it also brings out the realization of the independent entity of self".
+The piece "Marking Time, Waiting for Death" consists of two halves with different tones; the first has the "quiet tension" of a piano, while the second has a music-like sound from a fierce battle scene.
 "Spending time in preparation" is an alternative version of the song "Decisive Battle", used in previous episodes.
 "Decisive Battle" has been compared with the music from James Bond films, particularly that from "From Russia with Love" (1963).